-A situation characterized by alarm or anxiety about the risk of developing or being diagnosed with a particular illness or condition.‘he caused an international health scare by travelling with a dangerous form of tuberculosis’‘she's back in good spirits again after a recent health scare’
+A situation characterized by alarm or anxiety about the possibility of developing or being diagnosed with a particular illness or condition.‘he caused an international health scare by traveling with a dangerous form of tuberculosis’‘she's back in good spirits again after a recent health scare’

 - ‘The internet has brought a new dimension to the spread of worries and health scares.’

 - ‘The media are usually blamed for fuelling health scares.’

 - ‘Over the last few weeks I've read a lot of commentary about the recent mobile phone health scares.’